fullstack_logo

 Associated Overheads & Materials

-• Overheads involved in the R&D project – this could include rent, warehouse or office supplies, subscriptions, telephone & internet, etc.
+• Overheads involved in the R&D project – this could include lease of laboratory facilities, subscriptions, telephone & internet, etc.

 • Expenditure on materials for developing a prototype.